Slayback's Missouri Cavalry Regiment: Service history

 The rear contained disorganized elements of the divisions of Marmaduke and Major General James F. Fagan and the brigade of Sidney D. Jackman, as well as Collins' Battery.
 The front rank, from right to left, was held by elements of Marmaduke's division, then Fagan's, then Thompson's brigade; Slayback's battalion was on the far left, with its flank anchored on a small stream.
 An initial Confederate stand was successful, but another Union charge was made.
 After 15 minutes of fighting, the Confederate line, including Slayback's unit, withdrew in a fashion Shelby described as "melting away".
 The fighting ended as Jackman's brigade, along with Slayback's rallied battalion and Elliott's regiment, counterattacked to repulse a charge by the 4th Iowa Cavalry Regiment.
 Despite repulsing the Iowans, the Confederate assailants came under Union artillery fire and broke off the attack, bringing the Battle of Marmiton River to an end.
 Shelby reported that fatigue was an element in the defeat.
 At the Second Battle of Newtonia on October 28, Slayback's battalion fought dismounted to the left of Thompson's brigade.
 Thompson then attacked and gained some ground, but was halted by fire from Union mountain howitzers.
 After a repositioning of the Union line, the Confederates pressed the attack farther, gaining more ground.
 Union reinforcements commanded by Brigadier General John B. Sanborn stabilized the line and then charged.
 Shelby withdrew due to the arrival of the fresh Union troops.

 After the defeat at Newtonia, Price's Army of Missouri retreated to Arkansas, where Slayback's unit was furloughed on October 30.
 The unit, by then 300 men strong, rejoined Price in Texas in December.
 Probably around February 1865, Slayback's command was combined with a group of recruits commanded by Dorsey, creating a full regiment of ten companies.
 The last battle of the war was fought in mid-May and, on June 2, Smith surrendered the Trans-Mississippi Department.
 On June 23, Confederate Brigadier General Stand Watie surrendered, becoming the last Confederate general officer to surrender his command.
 When the men of the regiment were paroled on June 14, 1865, part of the unit was located at Shreveport, Louisiana, while another part was at Wittsburg, Arkansas.
 Historian James McGhee interpreted this arrangement as suggesting that the regiment was disbanded before the surrender.
 Specific casualties suffered by the unit are unknown, as Slayback did not issue casualty reports.
 Edwards later claimed that the regiment was issued flag-decorated lances instead of firearms, although McGhee considers that to be improbable.
+Historian Stephen Z. Starr repeats the lances claim as factual and attributes the idea for it to John B. Magruder.